Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 available with qspimux.
 Flashing may be done via the commands shown earlier or the flash script which is present in the root directory of the RTE:

+> Note: the `flash.sh` script, used in this chapter, is available only in 0.8.1
+> or newer RTE OS releases, check [meta-rte](https://github.com/3mdeb/meta-rte)
+> for more inf..

 ```shell
 ./flash.sh coreboot.rom
 ```